-Sheets Allows creation of sheets where you can assemble the project.
-Layers Allows organisation of programme elements.
-V Templates Allows loading of either user generated or example templates. \sum Drawing elements Allows adding of lines, arcs, dimensions, and tables, among other elements. Ĵ¦T Styles Allows assigning of display and printing values to lines, texts, dimensions and fills.
-3D Scene Allows insertion of project views stored on BIMserver.center.
-T Tag Allows extraction of information from the 3D Scene elements.
-1 Dimension Allows dimensioning of lengths and areas of the 3D Scene.
+Sheets Allows creation of sheets where you can assemble the project. \Rightarrow Layers Allows organisation of programme elements.
+Templates Allows loading of either user generated or example templates.
+Drawing elements Allows adding of lines, arcs, dimensions, and tables, among other elem Allows adding of lines, arcs, dimensions, and tables, among other elements. Ĵ I T Styles Allows assigning of display and printing values to lines, texts, dimensions and fills.
+3D Scene Allows insertion of project views stored on BIMserver.center. ۳ T Tag Allows extraction of information from the 3D Scene elements.
+Dimension Allows dimensioning of lengths and areas of the 3D Scene.
+Allows dimensioning of lengths and areas of the 3D Scene.
 Organisation Allows organisation of drawing elements for a correct screen view.
-Insert file Allows insertion of images and CAD files, and the management of the line colour, type and thickness of the CAD layers.
-User symbols Allows saving and loading of user created symbols to be reused later. ab Substitute texts Allows substitution of keywords with specific project data.
-Print Allows printing of sheets in PDF and via printing devices.
+Insert file Allows insertion of images and CAD files, and the management of the line colour, type and thickness of the CAD layers. \bigcirc User symbols Allows saving and loading of user created symbols to be reused later. ab Substitute texts Allows substitution of keywords with specific project data. Ē Print Allows printing of sheets in PDF and via printing devices.